xnowbzhao/lsd/README.md

 ```

 ## Citation
-If the repo is useful for your research, please consider citing:
+If the code is useful for your research, please consider citing:

     @inproceedings{zhao2022local,
       title={Local Surface Descriptor for Geometry and Feature Preserved Mesh Denoising},